Responses to Key Themes Emerging from the November 2013 - April 2014 Public Comment Period & Next Steps

 - 5 An intrinsic hazard is the potential for harm based on the chemical structure and properties that define its ability to interact with biological molecules.
 A hazard-based approach, grounded in Green Chemistry principles, can reduce the use of hazardous substances, and lower overall risk to people and the environment.
 Key to this approach is an understanding of the potential hazards of chemicals in products and availability of safer alternatives.
 Generally speaking, "hazardous chemicals" are those which have a human or environmental toxicity profile such that exposure to people or flora/fauna in the environment could lead to adverse health impacts.
 Consistent with Green Chemistry principles and established methods for risk assessment and management, standards and ecolabel programs can help lower overall risk to people and flora/fauna present in the environment.
 Key to this approach is to understand how the reduction of human and ecological health hazards can contribute to overall risk reduction.
 Steps can then be taken to decrease the hazards of products through: ingredient substitution; alternative design approaches; and/or reducing hazardous chemicals.
 Standards and ecolabel programs should also assess the potential trade-offs associated with alternatives/substitutes elsewhere in a product's lifecycle and impacts on the functional ("fitness for use") performance of the product.

-Chemical ingredient disclosure: Some commenters expressed intellectual property concerns over this Guideline.
+Chemical ingredient disclosure: Some commenters expressed intellectual property concerns over this criterion.
 While EPA is sensitive to issues of intellectual property, the Agency strongly feels that transparency and disclosure are critical for understanding the environmental impacts of a given product or service, providing information to purchasers, and moving the market toward safer chemicals.
 Many sustainability standards in the marketplace have criteria for manufacturers to submit a chemical inventory to a third party as part of the conformance assessment process.
 However, EPA will defer to product-category level analyses to determine the appropriate mechanisms for requiring disclosure while protecting intellectual property.
-In response to comments, EPA also clarified that this Guideline is not applicable to PPM standards, or other standards that do not address the environmental performance of a finished product.
+In response to comments, EPA also clarified that this criterion is not applicable to PPM standards, or other standards that do not address the environmental performance of a finished product.

-The revised Guideline reads as follows:
+The revised criterion reads as follows:

 - The standard requires manufacturers to disclose ingredients in products (to other businesses in the supply chain and/or consumers).6 The method of disclosure may vary depending on the product category.
-This Guideline is not applicable to process and production method (PPM) standards, or other standards that do not address the environmental performance of a finished product.
+This criterion is not applicable to process and production method (PPM) standards, or other standards that do not address the environmental performance of a finished product.

 The associated footnote reads: